Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

 -------

 In this document, we setup the Tuple Observable from VortexJS.
-The Field and Office services use this to request and receive data updates from the Service service.
+The Field and Office services use this to request and receive data updates from the Logic service.

 We'll use the term "devices" interchangeably with Field/Office.